UnitexGramLab/unitex-core-tests/README.md

   - On OS-X, use `brew install --HEAD valgrind`
   - On Debian/Ubuntu, use `apt-get install valgrind`
   - On Fedora/RHEL, use `yum install valgrind `
-  - To install Valgrind from the sources see [here](http://valgrind.org/docs/manual/dist.install.html)
+  - To install Valgrind from sources check [here](http://valgrind.org/docs/manual/dist.install.html)

 ## Running Tests